nathmota/funda-analysis/docs/index.md

 Nathalia V. M. de Oliveira - April, 2024.

-### Analysis of the Dutch Housing Market, based on Properties Listings Available on *funda.nl* website.
+### Analysis of the Dutch Housing Market, based on Properties Listings Available on *Funda.nl* website.

 ## Project Objective:
-1. Provide an overview of the housing market in the Netherlands through online property listings;
+1. Provide an overview of the housing market in the Netherlands through online property listed on the Funda.nl website;
 2. Generate insights into the most valuable or cost-effective locations among provinces and cities;
 3. Examine the profile of houses and the distribution of their most common features;
 4. Identify factors that may contribute to the variation in property prices.

 ## Data Source

-[Funda](https://www.funda.nl/) is a Dutch platform established over 20 years ago.
+[Funda](https://www.funda.nl/) is a Dutch residential platform established since more than 20 years ago.
 According to their website, Funda is the largest platform connecting supply and demand in the real estate market of the Netherlands, with over 4 million unique visitors per month and hosting around 97% of the Dutch housing market.

 According Funda's Terms and Conditions, scraping its website is only allowed for personal use.